 “Historically, we know that policing and broader punitive systems were founded on legacies of racism, colonialism, and capitalism.
 And empirically, we know that police do very little to improve safety on our campuses.
 In many cases, their impact is measurably negative, with Black, Indigenous, and Latinx people bearing the brunt of the damage.

 “We need counselors, not cops.
 Resources, not resource officers.
 Positive peace, not the threat of police violence on our campuses.
 And we need YOU to make it happen,” said CFA member Earl Aguilera, assistant professor at Fresno State.

 To repair the shame and mistrust brought to the CSU, Chancellor’s Office, and trustees over the last few years, faculty and staff provided concrete steps to remake the People’s University.

 “It is widely known, but I am repeating it, that students, faculty, staff, legislators, academic senators, BIPOC alumni and other alumni, and many community members have no trust in the current Board of Trustees, the Chancellor’s Office, and many campus presidents’ leadership of the CSU system,” said CFA President Charles Toombs.
 “CSU system leadership is a national embarrassment in higher education.

 “While others today in their public comments have and will address many specifics that are a part of the lack of trust in CSU leadership and its failure to be responsible and accountable to current students, faculty, and staff in its refusal to address systemic racism and so many other inequities, I want to focus on one area where trust might be restored.
 The cliché put your money where your mouth is rings so loudly and with so much truth as a beginning place to restore trust in what many of us are living as a failed system, or as a perfectly functioning white supremacy culture system.”

-We have had our incredible members speak about the atrocities of the California State University system.
+Our incredible members speak about the failures of the California State University system.